-Many allow you to save time by skipping the ticket line participating attractions.
+In addition to the discounts, many allow you to save time by skipping the ticket line participating attractions.

 Active and retired U.S. service members receive free admission with proper identification.
 Spouses receive 20% off.

-The following section will provide information about how to get to the Intrepid, the best times to visit, how much time to set aside for your visit and what to expect to see.
+The following section will provide information about how to get to the Intrepid, the best times to visit, how much time to set aside for your visit, and what to expect to see.

 The Intrepid Sea, Air & Space Museum is located at Pier 86 at West 46th Street & 12th Avenue, in Hells Kitchen.

 Click on this link to a Google Map that can give you exact directions from your point of departure to Ripley’s via public transport, car, or on foot.